brandonscript/mui-flexy/README.md

 ## The problem

 If you have never gotten confused whether to use justify-content or align-items, then Flex is not for you.
-If you have, and you've lost sleep, hair, or brain cells because centering a div is hard, then say no more, and `yarn add mui-flex` or `npm install mui-flex`.
+If you have, and you've lost sleep, hair, or brain cells because centering a div is hard, then say no more, and `yarn add mui-flexy` or `npm install mui-flexy`.

 See, CSS dictates that: